ecohealthalliance/eidith/README.md

 ### Reading in tables

 As in earlier versions of this package, once your database is downloaded, you can use the `ed2_x()` functions to read in tables.
+Note these tables contain Predict 2 and Predict 1 data when available.
+Predict 1 data are no longer in separate tables.

 The following functions are available:

 `ed2_animals()`,